iloperidone (Oral route)

 iloperidone may increase your weight.
 Your doctor may need to check your weight on a regular basis while you are using iloperidone.

 Dizziness, lightheadedness, or fainting may occur, especially when you get up from a lying or sitting position suddenly.
 Getting up slowly may help.
 If this problem continues or gets worse, check with your doctor.

 Iloperidone can temporarily lower the number of white blood cells in your blood, increasing the chance of getting an infection.
 If you can, avoid people with infections.
 Check with your doctor immediately if you think you are getting an infection or if you get a fever or chills, cough or hoarseness, lower back or side pain, or painful or difficult urination.

 iloperidone may make it more difficult for your body to cool itself down.
 Use care not to become overheated during exercise or hot weather since overheating may result in heat stroke.
 Also, use extra care not to become too cold while you are taking risperidone.
 If you become too cold, you may feel drowsy, confused, or clumsy.

 Iloperidone may cause some people to be agitated, irritable, or display other abnormal behaviors.
 It may also cause some people to have suicidal thoughts and tendencies or to become more depressed.
 If you or your caregiver notice any of these side effects, tell your doctor right away.

-iloperidone may cause drowsiness, trouble with thinking, trouble with controlling body movements, or trouble with your vision.
+iloperidone may cause drowsiness, trouble with thinking, trouble with controlling body movements, or trouble with your vision, which may lead to falls, fractures, or other injuries.
 Make sure you know how you react to iloperidone before you drive, use machines, or do other jobs that require you to be alert, well-coordinated, or able to think or see well.